CloudDelphi/better-translation-manager/README.md

 To deploy a localized application all you need to do is make sure that the resources modules are placed in the same directory as the application executable.

 Say you have localized the HelloWorld sample application; You have compiled the application, created a translation project, translated the texts to Danish and German and built the resource modules.
-You should now have HelloWorld.exe, HelloWorld.DAN and HelloWorld.DEU in one directory.
+You should now have `HelloWorld.exe`, `HelloWorld.DAN` and `HelloWorld.DEU` in one directory.
 The native (or source) language of the application is US English, so if you run the application on a Windows where the regional settings have been configured as English (United States), then no resource module is loaded.
 All texts are  already as they should be.
-However if you run the application where the regional settings have been configured as German (Germany), then the HelloWorld.DEU resource module will be automatically loaded and all translated texts will appear in German.
+However if you run the application where the regional settings have been configured as German (Germany), then the `HelloWorld.DEU` resource module will be automatically loaded and all translated texts will appear in German.
 Same principle for Danish.
 If no resource module is found, that matches the language of the  regional settings, then the application will always just fall back to the native language.

 The point is that the Delphi Run Time Library already knows how to load resource modules and how to determine which resource module, if any, should be loaded based on the regional settings of the use.